jyoo/jyoo.dev/src/posts/2020-10-27-deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions.md

 ![yarn generate](../images/2020-10-27-yarn-generate.png)

 ### Deploying on AWS Console
-This step is not necessary for deploying the app using Github Actions.
+This step is not necessary for deploying the app using GitHub Actions.
 If you are interested in using the AWS console to deploy the app first, please find the below.

 To deploy, we use files inside of the `dist` folder.
 Visit your AWS S3 bucket page, and click the "Upload" button.
 And, add all files and folder (`_nuxt`) like the below.

 ![AWS S3 Uploading](../images/2020-10-27-aws-s3-upload.png)

 For fast deployment using S3, we give public read access to the object(s).
 Note that public access at a bucket level and at an object level are two different concepts.
-Allowing public access at a bucket level, but not at an object level or the other way around results in the access denied error.
+Allowing public access at a bucket level, but not at an object level or the other way around may result in the access denied error.

 ![AWS S3 Public Access at Object Level](../images/2020-10-27-aws-public-access-objects.png)